Biology Courses

 6 Other Hours

-Environmental Stressors in Ecosystems (3-3) Study of the effects of biotic and abiotic stressors on plants and animals in terrestrial and aquatic environments, and practice of laboratory techniques used to measure such stressors.
-FIeld trips required.
-Prerequisites: CHEM 1306-1106, and BIOL 3316-3117.
-One semester of organic chemistry is recommended.
+Study of the effects of environmental stressors on plants and animals in terrestrial and aquatic environments, and practice of techniques used to measure such stressors.